google/comprehensive-rust/src/android/aidl/example-service/client.md

   that the client has connected to.
     * `Strong` is a custom smart pointer type for Binder.
-It handles both an in-process ref count for the service trait object, and the global Binder ref count that tracks how many clients are connected to a given service.
+It handles both an in-process ref count for the service trait object, and the global Binder ref count that tracks how many processes have a reference to the object.
     * Note that the trait object that the client uses to talk to the service uses the exact same trait that the server implements.
 For a given Binder interface, there is a single Rust trait generated that both client and